Code-Institute-Submissions/milestone-project1/README.md

 - **CSS** - This was used to style the website
 - **[Bootstrap](https://getbootstrap.com/docs/4.1/getting-started/introduction/)** - This was used to get the layout up and running quickly and also use grids to help with the responsive design
 - **[JavaScript](https://www.javascript.com/)** - This was used to add picture modals for each of the band members
-- **[JQuery](https://jquery.com/)** - This was used to add read more buttons within some of the pages and also used for the back to top button to add a smooth scroll and fade aswell as the bootstrap video carousel
+- **[JQuery](https://jquery.com/)** - This was used to add read more buttons within some of the pages and also used for the back to top button to add a smooth scroll and fade aswell.

 ## Testing